Dependency Resolvers in Galaxy¶

 Tool Shed Dependency Resolver¶

-tool_shed_packages dependency resolver works with packages installed from the Galaxy Tool Shed.
-When a package
+tool_shed_packages dependency resolver works with explicit software packages installed from the Galaxy Tool

 The Tool Shed dependency resolver is not able to resolve package requirements that do not have a version string, like the bedtools example above.